-So we developed SnowcatCloud Iceberg, an extensible Customer Data Platform, graph-native that provides our customers with a solid, cost-efficient foundation for identity resolution or other use cases such as marketing attribution, fraud detection, segmentation, privacy compliance, and more.
+So we developed SnowcatCloud Iceberg, an extensible Customer Graph, graph-native that provides our customers with a solid, Cost-effective foundation for identity resolution or other use cases such as marketing attribution, fraud detection, segmentation, privacy compliance, and more.

 SnowcatCloud Iceberg is fully compatible with Snowplow pipelines, powered by the leading world's graph database Neo4j, and plays well with the Modern Data Stack.

 How does it work?

 SnowcatCloud uses each customer's Snowplow behavioral data to create in real-time an identity graph stored in a graph database (Neo4j) which the customer can own, similar to owning a Snowflake, BigQuery database.

 Off the bat, we create an Identity Graph with all the customer Snowplow data (e-commerce, events, page views, IP addresses, cookies) with additional support for FingerprintJS and Shopify events.
 SnowcatCloud Iceberg is compatible with any standard Snowplow data pipeline